 The priest cast a spell on a perfume that Ratnavati’s maid bought for the princess so that she could fall in love with him.
 As soon as the princess got to know this, the princess threw the bottle aside, which hit a boulder and broke.
 The priest couldn't take this, crushed under the emotional grief he soon died.
 However, before dying he cursed the princess and the fort.
 It is said that just after a year, a battle was fought over the kingdom in which the princess and her family lost and died.
 Since then people believe that all this happened because of the curse of the priest.

 According to another popular tale, there lived a Sadhu named Guru Balu Nath at the top of the hill, where the fort is now located.
 In order to begin the construction of the fort, the sadhu was needed to be relocated hence he was requested to do so.
 The Sadhu agreed to relocate nearby but said that the fort should not cast a shadow on his house at any time of the day.

+Just at the entrance of the fort, there lies Someshwar, Mangla Devi, Ganesha, and Hanuman temple, which tourists can visit either to explore them or to pray for a safe and sound visit to the fort.
 The intricate carvings on the walls of these temples are inspired by the nagara style of architecture which will definitely urge you to spend a moment or two appreciating the architecture and not just stay scared throughout the visit.

-As you move inside the fort complex you will come across the ruins of Nachni ki Haveli (Dance chamber) bazaars (markets) and havelis (mansions).
+As you move inside the fort complex you will come across the ruins of Nachni ki Haveli (Dance chamber) bazaars (markets) and painted Havelis (mansions).
 The ruins of these structures will certainly make your imagination go crazy and will create a picture of a royal and vibrant bygone era in your mind.